jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

     # Exceptions seen

-  the test is still green.
-This is what happens when the :ref:`contradiction function<test_contradiction>` is called
+  the test is still green. :ref:`contradiction<test_contradiction>` returns :red:`False`

-  - it returns :red:`False` if the first input is :red:`False` and the second input is :red:`False`
+  - if the first input is :red:`False` and the second input is :red:`False`
-  - it returns :red:`False`, if the first input is :red:`False` and the second input is :green:`True`
+  - if the first input is :red:`False` and the second input is :green:`True`
-  - it returns :red:`False`, if the first input is :green:`True` and the second input is :red:`False`
+  - if the first input is :green:`True` and the second input is :red:`False`
-  - it returns :red:`False`, if the first input is :green:`True` and the second input is :green:`True`
+  - if the first input is :green:`True` and the second input is :green:`True`

-:ref:`contradiction always returns False, it does not care about what it gets<test_contradiction>`
+:ref:`contradiction always returns False, it does not care about the inputs<test_contradiction>`

 ----